-Later in the fourth century, a teaching of the Holy Spirit was developed to allow the Holy Spirit to be accepted as the “third person of the Godhead.”
-This doctrine claimed that the Holy Spirit was a “third” YHVH in the Old Testament.
-The Trinity doctrine did not equate the Spirit of ELOHIM with the Spirit of Christ who spoke the world into being, and spoke to the prophets as “the Word.”
+Later in the fourth century, a teaching of the holy spirit was developed to allow the holy spirit to be accepted as the “third person of the Godhead.”
+This doctrine claimed that the holy spirit was a “third” Yihvah in the Old Testament.
+The Trinity doctrine did not equate the Spirit in Numbers 11 with the Spirit of Christ who spoke the world into being, and spoke to the prophets as “the Word.”
+We discussed this at length in Chapters 2 and 8.
 The Trinity doctrine, we now know, became the official doctrine of the Catholic Church in 381 through the Nicene–Constantinople Creed, which was a modification of the Nicene Creed of 325.

 The Nicene–Constantinople Creed added only a few sentences to the original creed, and did not include the phrase “God from God” (but this was added to the Latin western version).
 The biggest change was this addition to the phrase “And in the Holy Ghost”:

 And in the Holy Ghost, the Lord and Giver of life, who proceedeth from the Father, who with the Father and the Son together is worshiped and glorified, who spake by the prophets.

 (The phrase “and the Son,” Latin, “filioque,” was later added to “who proceedeth from the Father” in the Western Latin version.
 This resulted in a significant dispute between the West and East.)